cacheflowe/ctd-creative-coding/classes/class-07.md

   * [SoX](http://sox.sourceforge.net/)
   * [media-utility-scripts](https://github.com/cacheflowe/media-utility-scripts)
 * (Web) Servers
-* Vibe coding tools like Gemini CLI & Claude Code
+* Vibe coding tools like Gemini CLI & Claude Code are offered as terminal applications

 How to use it?